Best Reflective Gear for Running in the Dark

 What we liked: dependable neutral shoe with plenty of reflective features

-What we didn't like: may not fit comfortably for all strides
+What could be better: may not fit comfortably for all strides

 If you’re looking for a nice neutral shoe, the Brooks Ghost 16 is a dependable, comfortable option.
 The Run Visible 2.0 reflective line sports a reflective version of the Ghost 16, making it a good choice for road runners who run in the dark often and wear a cushioned, neutral shoe (i.e., shoes without additional support on the outside or inside of the sole).